Divajain/userdocs/docs/psppassthrough.md

 ### Description

 GoCardless supports sending a description for payment records using a single "description" key.
+Note that this isn't supported for mandates.

 The 'description' can be can be set by populating the PSP Passthrough Parameters field as follows: